 I do believe that the influence of diet culture is so damaging, and it can change the way people feel about themselves in a very negative way.
 My body has never been happier since I ditched diet culture and fad diets.
 This chapter also really helped change my outlook on food.

 “Self-love and beauty are a state of mind, not a state of your body.
 It all starts with how you feel about yourself, and you can’t ever be honestly happy in life if you don’t start with nurturing your mental health and self-esteem.

 I know I can say that you need to love yourself to be happy, and that all sounds easier said than done.
 But imagine living a life where you’re never happy because you can’t accept who you are.
 That sounds terrible, so stop holding yourself back.”

 You can’t learn to accept your body if you simply don’t want to, so you have to want to do this for you.
 I’m here to help, but wanting to accept and love yourself are very important in this journey.
 You are capable of this is you truly want it.

 My journey doesn’t end with this book, and I don’t expect yours to either.
 There will always be more to say, and there is always room for growth.
 At this point, you might be getting tired of me talking about this book, but I will keep talking about it for a very long time.
 I finally have a tool that I’m proud of AND I can use for myself too.

-Housewife Hustle will get back into it’s normal flow these next two weeks, but there will always be body positive and body acceptance discussions.
+Housewife Hustle will get back into it’s normal flow these next two weeks, but there will always be body acceptance discussions.
 I genuinely believe that learning to love yourself, just as you are, can really change your life for the better.
 I hope you’re excited for this next chapter from me and my blog, because I know I am.